Brough Sanskrit Awards

 (vi) Retrospective applications for a Brough Sanskrit Award will be considered but will not be given priority.

 (vii) If you have already had a Brough Sanskrit Award, you can be considered for another award in a different academic year.
-If you have already had a Brough Sanskrit Award, you may not apply for a Fieldwork Award, for a Santander Mobility Award or for Doctoral School conference funding.
-If you have already had a Fieldwork Award or a Santander Mobility Award or conference funding from the Doctoral School, you may not apply for a Brough Sanskrit Award.
+If you have already had a Brough Sanskrit Award, you may not apply for a Fieldwork Award or for the Doctoral School conference funding.
+If you have already had a Fieldwork Award or conference funding from the Doctoral School, you may not apply for a Brough Sanskrit Award.

 (viii) For conference funding, priority may be given to students who have been invited to present a paper at the conference.